Course Descriptions

 - A corequisite is a course that must be taken during the same semester as another course in which the student would like to enroll;

-- A departmental advisory is a suggested course that would be helpful for a student to have completed prior to enrolling.
-A departmental advisory is a suggestion, not a requirement.
+- A departmental recommendation is a suggested course that would be helpful for a student to have completed prior to enrolling.
+A departmental recommendation is a suggestion, not a requirement.

 Students may challenge a prerequisite or corequisite on one or more of the following grounds: